B4mb0u/Sharp/README.md

 [Images](https://imgur.com/a/EdSfHFP)

 ## To do
-- Recode the configuration saving system from 0
+- Recode the configuration saving system from scratch
 - Code a real self-destruct

 ## FAQ